i2bc/SURFMAP/README.md

 # Prerequisites
 [Go to the top](#Table-of-contents)

 SURFMAP is written in python (version 3.7), R (version 3.6) and bash.
-It relies on the MSMS software(1) and may optionally requires APBS (2) if the user wants to perform electrostatics calculations.
+It relies on the MSMS software (1) and may optionally requires APBS (2) if the user wants to perform electrostatics calculations.

 All these requirements (including the APBS software) are fullfilled in a [pre-built docker image of SURFMAP](#Use-of-the-pre-built-docker-image-of-SURFMAP).

-**Please take note that we strongly advise to use the docker image, as the installation process is much smoother.**
+**Please take note that we strongly advise to use the docker image.
+The installation process is much smoother as the user will not have to install the MSMS (1) and APBS (2) softwares.**

 # Download